-The larvae look like small versions of lobsters, or crayfish, and they live that younger phase of their lives completely under water.
-They burrow into the sediment or sand at the bottom of the pond or lake and feed on algae and plant matter.
+The Coffinfly undergoes a series of molts (phase changes) as it matures to its adult form.
+Early larvae look like small versions of lobsters, or crayfish, and they live this early life stage completely under water.
+They burrow into the sediment or sand at the bottom of the pond or lake, and feed on algae and plant matter.
 Because they are still developing while living in water, larvae can be indicators of a water system's cleanliness.
-Even moderate levels of pollution have been known to obliterate a population of larvae in a dirty body of water.
+Even moderate levels of pollution have been known to destroy a local population of larvae.

-The Coffinfly undergoes a series of molts (phase changes) as it matures to its adult form.
-One intermediate phase, called the subimago, includes the formation of wings and tiny hairs that start to prevent them from submerging under water.
-Anglers (fishermen and women) call this phase a "dun" and may use larvae, or plastic replications of them, as bait to catch certain species of fish that naturally feed on them.
+One intermediate life phase, called the subimago, includes the formation of wings and tiny hairs that start to prevent them from submerging under water.
+Anglers call this phase a "dun" and may use it - or plastic replications of it - as bait to catch certain species of fish that naturally feed on duns.
 After another molt, it becomes a more mature adult called an imago, which is also known as a "spinner" to anglers.
 Fully-developed adults are land-bound and do not feed.
 Their life span at this stage is very short, leaving only enough time to reproduce before dying.
 Adults are attracted to lights and may end up clustering on them just before dying, leaving people to find hundreds of dead ones on the ground.